 Relationship between learning and standardized tests of reading and phonological skills.

-To examine the relationships between learning performance and individuals’ reading abilities, we assessed the Pearson correlations between all seven learning measures and the average of Word ID and Word Attack from the WRMT-R/NU (Table 3).
+To examine the relationships between learning performance and individuals’ reading abilities, we assessed the Pearson correlations between all seven learning measures and the average of Word ID and Word Attack from the WRMT-R/NU across the whole sample and within each group (Table 3).
+We hypothesized that greater learning performance (more negative slope and higher SL test accuracy) would be associated with better reading and phonological skills.
 We chose the untimed decoding skills because three out of seven learning measures involve response time and may inflate the correlations.
-Better decoding skills were significantly associated with greater ASL accuracy (Figure 3A; R = 0.49, one-tailed p = 0.001, Bonferroni-corrected p < 0.05, BF = 24.706), but not with VSL accuracy (R = -0.12, one-tailed p = 0.27, BF = 0.452).
-The ASL-decoding relationship was significant within the DD group alone (R = 0.50, one-tailed p = 0.03, BF = 2.04), suggesting the significant association in the whole sample was not driven by the group difference.
+Better decoding skills were significantly associated with greater ASL accuracy (Figure 3A; R = 0.49, one-tailed p = 0.001, Bonferroni-corrected p < 0.05, BF = 24.71), but not with VSL accuracy (R = -0.12, one-tailed p = 0.27, BF = 0.45).
+The two correlation strengths are significantly different (Hittner et al., 2003; z = 2.69, p = 0.007).
+Importantly, the ASL-decoding relationship was similarly strong within the DD group alone (R = 0.50, one-tailed p = 0.03, BF = 2.04), suggesting that the significant association in the whole sample was not simply due to the co-existing group differences on both ASL and decoding skills.
+We previously reported a strong relationship between ASL RT slope and nonword decoding, as opposed to real-word reading, in school-aged children, whose decoding skills were still developing (Qi et al., 2019).
+A similar trend was also found within the DD group in the current study: quicker ASL RT acceleration was marginally associated with better nonword decoding measured by Word Attack (R = -0.40, p = 0.07, BF = 1.21), but not related to real word decoding measured by Word Identification (R = -0.08, p = 0.78).

 We also examined the correlations between learning performance and individuals’ phonological awareness skills, measured by the average of Elision and Blending Words from the CTOPP-2 (Table 3).
-A greater VSL response-time slope in the DD group correlated significantly with higher phonological awareness scores (Figure 3B; R = -0.85, one-tailed p < 0.001, Bonferroni-corrected p < 0.05, BF = 244.077).
+A greater VSL response-time slope in the DD group correlated significantly with higher phonological awareness scores (Figure 3B; R = -0.85, one-tailed p < 0.001, Bonferroni-corrected p < 0.05, BF = 244.08).
 There was also a significant correlation between greater VSL accuracy and higher phonological awareness scores in the DD group (R = 0.54, one-tailed p = 0.02, BF = 2.853).
 No correlations survived corrections for multiple comparisons within the typical group, perhaps due to smaller variance in their reading and phonological awareness scores.